 This report only describes the scope of our internal control and compliance testing and our testing results, and does not opine on the effectiveness of the Council's internal control or on compliance.
 This report is an integral part of an audit performed under Government Auditing Standards in considering the Council's internal control and compliance.
-Accordingly, this communication is not suitable for any other purpose.
+Accordingly, this report is not suitable for any other purpose.

-Dave Yost Auditor of State Columbus, Ohio
+Keith Faber Auditor of State

+Columbus, Ohio

-October 30, 2017
+January 30, 2019